How much single-use plastic do you use in a week?

 Posted on

-Ad for The Midcounties Co-operative 1Change campaign – all words and opinions my own
+Collaboration with The Midcounties Co-operative 1Change campaign – all words and opinions my own.

 Plastic is big news at the moment.
 We are the first generation to know the devastating effects that our technology and everyday habits are having on the environment and the planet we call home.
 Unfortunately with plastic, it’s not good news.